broadinstitute/be-validation-pipeline/docs/index.md

 </p>

 <p>
-<b>Step 3: Installing Docker to run CRISPResso2</b><br>Installing CRISPResso via the Docker is the easiest way to use
+<b>Step 3: Installing Docker to run CRISPResso2</b><br>Installing CRISPResso via Docker is the easiest way to use
 it.
 The way to do this is explained <a href="https://github.com/pinellolab/CRISPResso2#docker" target="_blank">here</a>.
 </p>